jknehr/recruiting/rates-api/README.md

 ### Requirements
 1. Since interest rates changes daily, you first need to source the current rates.
 [Pensford](https://www.pensford.com/resources/forward-curve) offers calculated rates on a daily basis on their website and in a corresponding attachment.
-You shall write a small ETL script in python that extracts the 1-Month LIBOR and 1-Month SOFR forward rates from this website and stores them in a data store of your choosing (e.g. SQLlite, etc).
-You may use any libraries you want, but you may find [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/) to be particularly useful here.
+So does [Chatham Financial](https://www.chathamfinancial.com/technology/us-forward-curves).
+You shall write a small ETL script in python that extracts the 1-Month SOFR forward rates from one of these websites (you choose) and stores them in a data store of your choosing (e.g. SQLlite, etc).
+You may use any libraries you want.
-2. Next you are to create a RESTful endpoint (e.g. with [FastAPI](https://fastapi.tiangolo.com/)) that when you POST a payload with loan details, it calculates what the forward applicable interest rate will be for the provided loan taking into consideration the details of the loan and the latest rates that you stored from Pensford.
+2. Next you are to create a RESTful endpoint (e.g. with [FastAPI](https://fastapi.tiangolo.com/)) that when you POST a payload with loan details, it calculates what the forward applicable interest rate will be for the provided loan taking into consideration the details of the loan and the latest rates that you stored from Pensford or Chatham.
 The loan payload will look as follows:
 `{
 "maturity_date": "2022-02-01",
 "reference_rate": "SOFR",